YU000jp/logseq-plugin-multiple-assets/readme.md

 ---

-- ⚠️Using this plugin, files are saved not in the `assets/` folder but in the `assets/storages/logseq-plugin-multiple-assets/` folder.
+- ⚠️Files are saved not in the `assets/` folder but in the `assets/storages/logseq-plugin-multiple-assets/` folder.

 ## Feature